creativetimofficial/x402-creative-tim/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
-4. Test thoroughly on testnet
+3. Test thoroughly on testnet
-5. Submit a pull request
+4. Submit a pull request

 ## ⚖️ License

-Apache-2.0 license
+Apache-2.0 License

 ## 🙏 Acknowledgments

 - [X402 Protocol](https://x402.org) for the payment infrastructure
-- [Creative Tim](https://www.creative-tim.com) for the UI components
+- [Creative Tim UI](https://www.creative-tim.com/ui) for the UI components and design
 - [Coinbase](https://www.coinbase.com) for Base Network and OnchainKit
-- [shadcn](https://twitter.com/shadcn) for the beautiful UI components
+- [shadcn](https://twitter.com/shadcn) for the beautiful UI component system

 ---

-**Built with ❤️ using Next.js, X402 Protocol, and Base Network**
+**Built with ❤️ by [Creative Tim UI](https://www.creative-tim.com/ui) using Next.js, X402 Protocol, and Base Network**

-For questions or issues, please open an issue on GitHub.
+For questions or issues, please open an issue on [GitHub](https://github.com/creativetimofficial/x402-creative-tim).